-The bill amends section 68-1017.02 of the Revised Statutes Cumulative Supplement, 2024, concerning the Supplemental Nutrition Assistance Program (SNAP) in Nebraska.
-Key changes include the elimination of certain eligibility provisions and the removal of requirements for evaluations and reports previously mandated.
-The Department of Health and Human Services is tasked with maximizing federal funding and outreach efforts to increase participation in SNAP while ensuring that no disincentives to work exist for participants.
-The bill also establishes a TANF-funded program to increase the gross income eligibility limit for SNAP benefits to 165% of the federal poverty guidelines, while eliminating asset limits for eligibility, except for liquid assets not exceeding $25,000.
+This bill amends section 68-1017.02 of the Revised Statutes Cumulative Supplement, 2024, concerning the Supplemental Nutrition Assistance Program (SNAP) in Nebraska.
+It aims to change and eliminate certain provisions related to eligibility for benefits, including the removal of requirements for evaluations and reports.
+Notably, the bill establishes a TANF-funded program that increases the gross income eligibility limit for SNAP benefits to 165% of the federal poverty guidelines while eliminating asset limits for eligibility, except for liquid assets not exceeding $25,000.
+The bill also specifies that the Department of Health and Human Services (DHHS) will not seek waivers for work requirements unless mandated by federal law.

 Final Reading: 68-1017.02